belabrockmann/100-days-of-code/r1-log.md

 ### R1D93
 Only worked in figma today.I'm learning more about the workflow.
 I'm currently designing some template for Blog articles and another project.

+### R1D94
+Again, only die design work and planning.
+I have something cool for the future.